EXPLAINER | How Nigerian Governments, Businesses Can Navigate Climate Finance Puzzle

 In 2022, Nigeria witnessed one of the most devastating floods in its history, displacing over 1.3 million people, destroying farmlands, and damaging infrastructure across 33 states.
 In the north, desertification continues to eat deep into arable land, while rising sea levels threaten Lagos and other coastal communities.

 To respond effectively, Nigeria requires substantial climate finance—funds specifically earmarked for mitigation and adaptation projects.
-Despite its urgency, accessing climate funds remains one of the country’s most pressing challenges.
+Yet, despite the urgency, accessing these funds remains one of the country’s most pressing challenges.

-Nigeria faces a staggering climate finance gap: while tracked investments reached only US$2.5 billion in 2021/22, the country requires about US$27.2 billion annually through 2030 to meet its climate goals.
-Weak state-level capacity, limited bankable projects, and investor concerns over policy and financial risks continue to block access—leaving community-level adaptation efforts critically underfunded.
+Nigeria faces a staggering climate finance gap.
+While tracked investments reached only US$2.5 billion in 2021/22, the country requires about US$27.2 billion annually through 2030 to meet its climate goals.
+Weak state-level capacity, limited capacity to develop bankable projects, and investor concerns over policy and fiduciary risks continue to block access—leaving community-level adaptation efforts critically underfunded.

 Globally, developed countries pledged under the Paris Agreement to mobilize US$100 billion annually in climate finance for developing countries.
 Negotiations are now moving toward a new collective target of up to US$300 billion annually beyond 2025.
 For Nigeria, which has committed to net-zero emissions by 2060, climate finance is the engine that will drive adaptation, renewable energy, and green infrastructure.

 Despite these pledges, Nigeria—like many African nations—faces steep barriers to securing its fair share.
-The country’s ability to prepare, attract, and effectively utilize climate finance will determine whether it can deliver on its climate commitments while safeguarding vulnerable communities.
+The country’s ability to attract and effectively utilize climate finance will determine whether it can deliver on its climate commitments while safeguarding vulnerable communities.

 This explainer breaks down how Nigeria’s governments and private sector can navigate the climate finance puzzle.